dapr/dapr/docs/decision_records/engineering/ENG-003-test-infrastructure.md

 ## Consequences

-* Actions E2E tests will run in [Minikube](https://github.com/kubernetes/minikube) with local machine and [Azure Kubernetes Serivce](https://azure.microsoft.com/en-us/services/kubernetes-service/) with CI
-* We will ensure that the tests will run in any RBAC-enabled Kubenetes clusters
+* Actions E2E tests will run in [Minikube](https://github.com/kubernetes/minikube) with local machine and [Azure Kubernetes Serivce](https://azure.microsoft.com/en-us/services/kubernetes-service/) with CI, but the tests will run in any RBAC-enabled Kubenetes clusters
-* We will provide the manual instruction and scripts to build test cluster.
+* We will provide the manual instruction and scripts to build test Kubernetes cluster
 * [Azure Pipeline](https://azure.microsoft.com/en-us/services/devops/pipelines/) will run e2e tests before/after PR is merged or by a scheduler and report test results